 Teaching abroad as a resident

-To be a resident, you must :
+To be a resident, you need to:

-– Hold a teaching diploma recognized by the French Ministry of Education and Youth.
+– Hold a teaching diploma recognized by the French Ministry of Education and Youth

 Teaching abroad with a local contract

-Teaching staff recruited on a local contract by a school will be placed on availability.
+Teachers recruited on a local contract by a school will be placed on availability.

 Teaching abroad as a volunteer